temporalio/temporal-learning/docs/tutorials/go/audiobook/index.md

     --workflow-id "your-workflow-id"
 ```

-The query returns a status reporting how many chunks have completed.
+The Query returns a status reporting how many chunks have completed.
 For example,

 ```